jbclements/RacketFrames/README.md

 Download Racket Version 6.8+ for your OS from the provided prerequisite link.
 ```

-Add the pipe and grip packages using [DrRacket](http://docs.racket-lang.org/quick/index.html) which comes installed when you download Racket.
+Add the pipe, grip and RacketFrame packages using [DrRacket](http://docs.racket-lang.org/quick/index.html) which is installed when you download Racket.
+The pipe and grip packages are available from the catalog, and can be installed that way as well.

+Example installation using git url in package manager.

 ![Alt text](images/pipe.png?raw=true "Title")